prawana-perera/react-mobx-typescript/readme.md

 ## Production Build
 Run `npm run build`.
 This will create the assets required to host the static site (i.e. in NginX, Apache etc).
 See the `dist` directory for the list of assets produced.
 These will need to be published to where ever you will be hosting the site from.

+# Issues and TODOs
+* Hot reloading with react-router and react-hot-loader 3 seems to work but the following warning is seen in the console `browser.js:49 Warning: [react-router] You cannot change <Router routes>; it will be ignored`.
+Need to figure out whats going on.

 # References
 * https://www.typescriptlang.org/docs/handbook/react-&-webpack.html (Get familiar with TS)
 * https://github.com/mobxjs/mobx-react-typescript-boilerplate (A quick start)